West Nile Virus FAQs & Basics

 A mosquito infected with WNV can bite any animal, but not all animals will get sick from WNV.
 WNV most often affects birds but may sometimes cause disease in other animals, such as squirrels.

 Birds.
 Wild birds are the main source of WNV for mosquitoes.
 When certain birds become infected with WNV, they will have WNV in their blood.
 If a mosquito bites an infected bird and feeds on their blood, the mosquito can become infected and pass the virus on to people or other animals that they bite.
 Not all birds that are infected with WNV will get sick, but WNV can make some birds very sick and even cause death.
 Signs of WNV in birds may include uncoordinated movement, a lack of energy, and difficulty breathing.
 Corvid birds (such as crows, jays, ravens, and magpies) are the most likely to get sick and die from WNV.
+Unlike other birds, chickens usually do not get sick from WNV and do not pass the virus on to mosquitoes.

 Squirrels.
 Tree squirrels with WNV can have signs of brain or nervous system infection, such as uncoordinated movement, paralysis, shaking, or circling.
 Squirrels can die from WNV.